 Café Urbano is beautiful with a modern look that fits so well into the rest of the DoHo-area.
 It is a great place to stop for a coffee and a piece of delicious cake (just see below from their Instagram).
 They even have some lunch options too – thus, they tend to vary a bit in quality.

 You can check out more about Café Urbano on their TripAdvisor here or on their Instagram.

 Address: Donado 1901 (corner of Sucre)

-El Bohemio is cute bohemian-styled (surprise!) restaurant located on the corner of the streets Donado and La Pampa.
+El Bohemio is a cute bohemian-styled (surprise!) restaurant located on the corner of the streets Donado and La Pampa.
 Their food is pretty good and usually has a more healthy touch than most of the food you will find in Buenos Aires.

-El Bohemio was one of the first (if not the first) restaurant in the DoHo-area.
+El Bohemio was one of the first (if not the first) restaurants in the DoHo-area.
 It has been there as long as I have been living in Buenos Aires, and I have enjoyed many lunches there over the years.
 Check out their Instagram here for more inspiration.

 Address: Donado 1802 (corner of La Pampa)